-Early Domestic Architecture in Beaufort, North Carolina - Summer Field Study 2011 - College of William and Mary & Colonial Williamsburg Foundation Dept. of Architectural and Archaeological Research (Klee and Lounsbury)
+Early Domestic Architecture in Beaufort, North Carolina - Summer Field Study 2011 - College of William and Mary & Colonial Williamsburg Foundation Dept. of Architectural and Archaeological Research (Klee and Lounsbury) Click images to enlarge.

 The Nelson House is a two-story frame home located at 201 Front Street, directly facing the waterfront.
 The layout and details of the building suggest that it was built in the first quarter of the nineteenth century.
 The house developed over three periods: the early, original front structure, and two modern back additions.

 At the front of the house is a two-story integral porch, a feature typical of Beaufort.
 The porch has square columns, exposed joists, and beaded sheathing, which date from a twentieth-century rebuild.
 The exterior of the house is sided with weatherboards.
 Original beaded weatherboards can be found beneath the second story porch.
 These weatherboards are undercut to fit across the studs and are secured by mature cut nails.The house also has two brick chimneys on either side, both covered in modern stucco.
 The house stands on brick piers, which were later infilled in the gaps between.
 The original framing consists of hewn and pit-sawn members held together by mature cut nails, which indicates that the house was built some time in the early nineteenth century when such nails came into widespread use.